nicholas12136/SIUE-ARC-Micro-Mouse/README.md

 * No inaccessible locations
 * Mouse will always start in one of the four corners
 * Exactly three starting walls
-* Only one entrance to the center, , multiple paths to the destination square are allowed and are to be expected
+* Only one entrance to the center, multiple paths to the destination square are allowed and are to be expected
-* Has a hollow center, i.e., the center peg has no walls attached to it
+* Has a hollow center, i.e. the center peg has no walls attached to it
 * Has walls attached to every peg except the center peg
 * Is unsolvable by a wall-following robot